ingram1107/zettel-notes/lit/@Meyer2005.md

 Such approach comes with the tradeoffs of less optimisation opportunity for the compilers and increase overall size of each object.

+# Item 35: Consider alternatives to virtual functions

+Meyers suggests replacing the use of virtual functions in the case of implementing different algorithms for different objects of a same class, as there are many design alternatives that offer better advantages and optimisations.
+It is said that if a function is not defined as pure virtual, then a default algorithm is expected.

+He insinuates non-virtual interface (NVI) idiom, [Strategy Pattern](../202302172008.md) via [Function Pointer](../202202142131.md), Strategy Pattern via `tr1::function`, or class [Strategy Pattern](../202302172008.md).

+- [ ] Item 41: Understand implicit interfaces and compile-time polymorphism
+- [ ] Item 54: Familiarize yourself with the standard library, including TR1

+# Item 50: Understand when it makes sense to replace `new` and `delete`

+There are several reasons to replace the compiler provided memory manager (`new` and `delete`) with a custom one:
+- To detect usage errors
+- To increase efficiency
+- To collect usage #statistics
+- To increase the speed of allocation and deallocation
+- To reduce the space overhead of the default memory management
+- To compensate for suboptimal alignment in the default allocator
+- To cluster related objects near one another, and
+- To obtain unconventional behaviour

+That being said, Meyers argues to not writing own custom memory manager unless it has to be done due to [Memory Alignment](../202203061200.md) caveats.
+Instead, the readers should opt for compiler's default memory manager, the commercial solutions, or open source memory manager like Boost's Pool library.
+Many compiler's memory manager provides debugging and logging functionalities.

+Meyers lists out several useful memory statistics, including distribution of allocated block sizes, distribution of allocated block's lifetimes, allocation order (FIFO/LIFO/close to random), change of usage pattern over time (allocation and deallocation patterns in different execution stages), and maximum amount of dynamically allocated memory in use.

+C++ require the function `new` to return pointers suitably aligned for **any data type**.
+If that is not the case, then program crash or slow performance is expected.

+- [ ] Item 51: Adhere to convention when writing `new` and `delete`

+# Item 51: Adhere to convention when writing `new` and `delete`

+# Item 54: Familiarize yourself with the standard library, including TR1